GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 As the coronavirus outbreak has intensified last year, the negative consequential effects begins to appear.
 Obviously, our team work was affected by the COVID-19, which could be concluded in two aspects.

 On the one hand, people can not have a face-to-face talk owning to relevant rules, and some members have returned to their country rather than staying in the Bristol.
 This increased the cost of exchanging ideas and discussion with team members.
-Besides, it has presented challenges when we did user research over time through questionnaires.
+Besides, it has presented challenges when we did user research over time through interviews.

 On the other hand, the pandemic impacted our physical and psychological health indeed.
 Some left the Bristol and returned to their home may face the self-isolation, which made it more difficult to stay enthusiastic and motivated throughout the project, specially in front of the computer screen for a whole day.
 Alfymore even felt uncomfortable after vaccine.